3 Online German Courses for College Credit to Boost Your Transcript or Resume

 Learning German online for college credits is just a click away.
-We’ll even show you four programs that offer college credit for a range of German language courses.
+We’ll even show you three programs that offer college credit for a range of German language courses.
 So no matter your career path, gaining valuable German skills doesn’t have to include the “typical” college experience.

 Why Take German Courses Online?